Ouranosinc/Magpie/docs/configuration.rst

 configuration.
 Please refer to the comment header of sample file `providers.cfg`_ for specific format and parameter details.

+.. versionchanged:: 3.1
+    Some services, such as :ref:`ServiceTHREDDS` for instance, can take additional parameters to customize some of their behaviour.
+Please refer to :ref:`Services` chapter for specific configuration supported.

 File: permissions.cfg
 ~~~~~~~~~~~~~~~~~~~~~~